General

 Range and Habitat

-Tropical Kingbird: Breeds in southeastern Arizona.
-Spends winters south of U.S.-Mexico border, but also wanders widely, very rarely to Pacific coast.
+Tropical Kingbird: Breeds in extreme southeastern Arizona into northern Mexico and along the Rio Grande River valley.
+Spends winters south of U.S.-Mexico border, especially along coastal regions, but also wanders widely, very rarely to Pacific coast.
 Preferred habitats include woodland borders, savannas, and riverside groves.

 Breeding and Nesting